Digital-Media/HagenbergThesis/README.md

 * ``HgbTermReport``: term report (English),
 * ``HgbArticle``: generic journal article (English).

-Each template is based on a custom LaTeX document class (e.g., ``hgbthesis.cls``) and multiplay style files  (``hgb.sty``, ...).
+Each template is based on a custom LaTeX document class (e.g., ``hgbthesis.cls``) and multiple style files  (``hgb.sty``, ...).
 These can also be used independently for other kinds of documents.

 ## Checkout

-This repository contains a set of **sub-modules**, one for each of the above-listed document types.
+This repository contains a set of GIT **sub-modules**, one for each of the above-listed document types.
-Checking out **this** repository returns the complete collection of templates and the associated devvelopment resources.
+Checking out **this** repository (recursively) yields the complete collection of templates and the associated development resources.

 Most users will want to **check out only the sub-repository** for a specific document type: